Are you still deciding if “that freelancing stuff” is for you?

 As a freelancer, it doesn’t matter if there is a meet-up on Monday, you can always make out time for it.

 What about another avenue to make money where you are not familiar with?
-Freelancing gives you time to do your due diligence on new money making opportunities
+Freelancing gives you time to do your due diligence on new money-making opportunities

 - Freelancing as little perks that add up

-Binge watching an entire six-season series of Suits, wearing your PJ at 12 noon, reading 300 books a year, attending the kids open day, working from a beach somewhere, whew!
+Binge watching an entire six-season series of Suits, wearing your PJ at 12 noon, reading 300 books a year, attending the kids open day, working on a beach somewhere, whew!
 Freelancing does have its own amazing perks.

 I’m glad you are in love with freelancing just as I am and truly believe the pros outweigh the cons so I am going to be addressing the cons and giving you a way out of each.

 And unpredictable especially if you are just getting started.
 It can also be a numbers game, meaning the more you pitch clients, the more chances of signing a new client; the more you nurture your email list, the higher the chances of making a sale.

 If you pitch 100 targeted prospects weekly via email and you get a high 60% open rate, 20% response rate and convert at 20% [these are good numbers but no guarantees], that is

 100 x 60/100 = 60 email opens